wunderio/ddev-wunderio-drupal/README.md

    - Post-start hook that run drush uli
    - Integration with Wunderio's development tools eg grumphp, phpunit

-Both custom commands and hooks are scripts under `.ddev/wunderio/core/` folder and you can extend them if you copy particular script to `.ddev/wunderio/custom/`.
+Both custom commands and hooks are scripts under `~/.ddev/wunderio/core/` folder (note it's your host home folder) and you can extend them if you copy particular script to your project `.ddev/wunderio/custom/` folder.
 This folder is never overwritten during autoupdate.

 ## Requirements